-HyperTerminal is a Windows program included as part of Windows 2000, XP, and Vista Operating Systems.
-It is a text based, command line program.
+HyperTerminal is a text based, command line program.
 This program permits a users to connect to a single MPS module, modify the configuration variables, format the internal memory, or can be used for troubleshooting.
 HyperTerminal provides a means for both Serial RS-232 and Ethernet connections.